7anan3/dictionary/README.md

 # Dictionary App

 This project is about a dictionary app.
-Here's what it can do:
+Here's what you can do:

 **Easy Word Search:** Find words effortlessly with a simple search.